S.Africa Says will Not Let Up Support For DR Congo - UrduPoint

 "The mission will wind down in accordance with the implementation of various confidence-building measures and when the ceasefire we have called for takes root," he said.

-"For a lasting peace to be secured in the eastern DRC, there must be an immediate end to hostilities and a ceasefire that must be respected by all," he added.
+"For a lasting peace to be secured in the eastern DRC, there must be an immediate end to hostilities and a ceasefire that must be respected by all."

-The SADC last week called for a summit with the eight-country East African Community to "deliberate on the way forward regarding the security situation in the DRC".

-The move followed a meeting by the SADC that pledged unwavering support for the DRC.

 Recent Stories